Silence is golden, as the saying goes, but when it comes to sleep you baby probably doesn’t agree.

 - The sound level should not exceed 50 decibels (more on this later).
 This is the maximum level according to the American Academy of Pediatrics (AAP).

-- The white noise machine should be at least 7 feet away from your baby’s crib or bassinet.
+- The machine should be at least 7 feet away from your baby’s crib or bassinet.
 This is the minimum distance the AAP recommends.

 - Turn the machine off once your baby has fallen to sleep.